pouriyajamshidi/tcping/README.md

 > TCPING might falsely get flagged by Windows Defender or some anti-malware software.
 This is common among Go programs.
 Check out the official statement from the Go team [here](https://go.dev/doc/faq#virus).

 > [!WARNING]
-> The `--db` (sqlite3) output format is not available on Windows binaries.
-All other flags, including `--csv`, work as expected.
+> The `--db` (sqlite3) output format is not available on Windows binaries anymore.
+All the other flags work as expected.

 ### macOS